-Plastic pollution is a global crisis and single-use disposable food ware is a large part of the problem.
+Plastic pollution is a global crisis and single-use disposable food ware is core of the problem.
 Roughly half the plastic the world now produces is used only once and then discarded.
 The average American throws away more than ten plastic bags per week, or over 500 per year.

 “Single-use disposable food ware is a local and global problem, one with enormous financial and environmental costs,” says Berkeley City Council Member Sophie Hahn co-author of a new ordinance to curb plastic waste.
 “As a city striving toward Zero Waste, we do a good job with composting and recycling, but it is not enough.
 We need to start reducing our waste as well.”